phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This option will generate a candlestick graph showing the distribution of results from all trial runs.
 The candlestick graph is similar to the Japanese candlestick charts used by the financial industry, except instead of representing stock data it is numerical result data from all trial runs.\n\nThe tip of the upper-wick represents the highest value of the test runs with the tip of the lower-wick representing the lowest value of all test runs.
 The upper-edge of the candle body represents the first or last run value and the lower-edge represents the first or last run value.
 Lastly, if the last run value is less than the first run value, the candle body is the same color as the graph background, otherwise the last run value is greater.
 #### auto-sort-result-file  [Test Result]
 This option is used if you wish to automatically attempt to sort the results by their result identifier string.
+#### compare-results-to-baseline  [Test Result] [Test Result]
+This option will allows you to specify a result as a baseline (first parameter) and a second result file (second parameter) that will offer some analysis for showing how the second result compares to the first in matching tests.
 #### edit-result-file  [Test Result]
 This option is used if you wish to edit the title and description of an existing result file.
 #### extract-from-result-file  [Test Result]